 top of page

-Ground-Fighting, striking and weapons is an essential component of DTI self-defense training and is crucial for advancement.
+Ground-Fighting, striking and weapons is an essential component of DTI combative training and is crucial for advancement.

 When speaking of the ground, it's important not to ignore the value of the ground as it can be a great equalizer.
 When forced to take an attacker to the ground, their ability to utilize their full power can become limited, allowing an individual with proper training to defend themselves effectively.
-Our ground fighting program is unique in that it is heavily influenced by Carlson Gracie jiu-jitsu and submission wrestling, as well as Police Combatives.
-While it may resemble jiu-jitsu, the focus is on self-defense and all that it entails.
-Our program emphasizes getting back to your feet and efficiently removing yourself from the situation, rather than attempting to position yourself for a submission.
+Our ground fighting program is unique in that it is heavily influenced by Carlson Gracie jiu-jitsu and Vale Tudo, as well as Police tactics & strategy while still maintaining its Junsakwon martial philosophy.
+While it may resemble jiu-jitsu, the focus is on self-defense and street survival.
+This program emphasizes getting back to your feet and efficiently removing yourself from the situation, rather than attempting to position yourself for a submission, unless there is no choice.

-Weapons training involves Guazabara hand, stick and knife techniques as well as elements of Filipino Kali in a close fighting environment.
+Weapons training involves Guazabara hand, stick and knife fighting as well as elements of Filipino Kali.

 Pressure Test Your skill